Gerard Lander

-Gerard Heath Lander (sometimes Gerald; sometimes Heath-Lander; 14 August 1861 – 14 November 1934) was an Anglican bishop.
+Gerard Heath Lander (sometimes Gerald; sometimes Heath-Lander; 14 August 1861 – 14 November 1934) was Anglican Bishop of Victoria, Hong Kong and the 7th Principal of St. Paul's College, Hong Kong.

-He was born on 14 August 1861 and educated at Trinity College, Cambridge.
+He was born on 14 August 1861, the son of John Gerard Heath Lander of Bishops Offley Manor, Staffordshire, and Sarah, the daughter of Thomas Jones of Tibberton, Shropshire.
+He was educated at Newport, Shropshire, and at Trinity College, Cambridge.
 He was made deacon in Advent 1884 (21 December), by J. C. Ryle, Bishop of Liverpool, at St Peter's Pro-Cathedral, Liverpool; and ordained priest in 1885; and initially served as a Curate at St Bride, Liverpool.
-He then held incumbencies at St Benedict, Everton; St Philip, Litherland; and St Cyprian, Liverpool before being appointed to the episcopate in 1907 as the fifth Bishop of Victoria, a post he held for 13 years.
+He then held incumbencies at St Benedict, Everton; St Philip, Litherland; and St Cyprian, Liverpool before being appointed to the episcopate in 1907 as the fifth Bishop of Victoria, Hong Kong a post he held for 13 years.
 He was consecrated a bishop on St Peter's Day 1907 (29 June), by Randall Davidson, Archbishop of Canterbury, at Lambeth Parish Church.
+He held the post of Principal of St. Paul's College, Hong Kong from 1906-1909, when he was succeeded by his to be son-in-law, the Rev. Arthur Dudley Stewart.
 By May 1920, he had "signified his intention of resigning his see [that] year"; he must have done so before his successor's consecration on 24 June.
 On his return to England he was Vicar of Holy Trinity, New Barnet (until 1933); Archdeacon of Bedford (1933 onwards); and an Assistant Bishop of St Albans (1924 onwards).
-He died on 14 November 1934, collapsing suddenly at King's Cross Station.
+He died on 14 November 1934, aged 73, collapsing suddenly at King's Cross Station.